Třebešice (Benešov District): Sights

 The two main landmarks of Třebešice are the church and the castle.
 The Church of All Saints was built in the Romanesque style in the mid-13th century.
-In 1768–1769, it was rebuil in the Baroque style.
+In 1768–1769, it was rebuilt in the Baroque style.
 In 1829, the building was extended.

 The Třebešice Castle was built in the Renaissance style second half of the 16th century.
 It was rebuilt in the Baroque style in the third quarter of the 17th century.
 Further modifications took place in 1846 and at the turn of the 19th and 20th centuries.
 The castle complex has an area of 6 ha and includes several buildings, a park and an orchard.
 Today, the castle is privately owned and used for accommodation.